MoserMichael/myenv/VIMENV.md

 Tab        |                | indent a selected block of text (and leave selection on) - or indent current line Shift-Tab  |                | unindent a selected block of text (and leave selection on) - or unindent the current line -- | -- | ---
-Shift-Left |                | start selecting the text from the current cursor position (enter visual mode) Shift-Right|                | warning: some terminal can swallow it. for tmux you need to add the following to ~/.tmux.conf Shift-Up   |                | set-window-option -g xterm-keys on
+Shift-Left Shift-Right Shift-Up Shift-Down|                | start selecting the text from the current cursor position (enter visual mode). warning: some terminal can swallow it. for tmux you need to add the following to ~/.tmux.conf : set-window-option -g xterm-keys on
-Shift-Down |                |
 -- | -- | ---
 Ctrl+C  |                   | Copy (in visual mode only, that's where you select stuff) Ctrl+X  |                   | Cut (in visual mode only, that's where you select stuff)